Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

 1. Instead of the command line, let's add the use of babel in the package.json `build` script so that it is easily repeatable and part of our development build process.

-    Find the location of the existing `"scripts"` property in `package.json`.
-You may already have a property there, for example for `test`.
+    Find the location of the existing `"scripts"` property in `package.json` where you added `browserify`.

-    You can have more than one script - as the value is an object, it would need to be comma separated.

-    We are not using test yet, you can remove this entry and replace it with `build` as shown.
     ```
-    "scripts": {
-        "build": "babel src --watch --presets babel-preset-env --out-dir dist"
+       "build": "babel dist/bundle.js --watch --presets @babel/preset-env --out-dir dist"
-    },
     ```
     Notice you do not need to include the path to `node_modules` - it will be found as part of npm running the script.

-1. The `--watch` indicates to watch for changes in the src directory, and keep transpiling whenever a file is added or changed.
+    The `--watch` indicates to watch for changes, and keep transpiling whenever a file is changed.

 1. Start the build process using the command: `npm run build`.
-Notice that your terminal window does not return to the prompt because it is listening for changes to your `src` directory.
-Keep this running as you are about to add more code.
+Notice that your terminal window does not return to the prompt because it is listening for changes.

 1. Look in the `/dist` directory at the transpiled file.
 It should now be using ES5 type concatenation instead of backticks and not be using the arrow function.

-1. Update the `index.html` to use this new `/dist/myHobbies.js` version of the hobbies JS file.
+1. Update the `index.html` to use this new `/dist/bundle.js` version of the bundled hobbies JS file.

-1. Reload the IE browser, you should now see output in the dev tools console for both Chrome and IE.
+1. Reload the IE11 browser, you should now see output in the dev tools console for both Chrome and IE.

 1. Mark your work as complete and then attempt the bonus